rimsila/rimsila/README.md

 [![Gmail](https://img.shields.io/badge/Phone-+855_319465222-black?color=14171A&labelColor=blue&logoColor=ffffff)](tel+:855319465222)
 [![Gmail](https://img.shields.io/badge/Address-Sangkat_Pshar_Derm_Kor_,_Phnom_Penh-black?color=14171A&labelColor=ffcc80&logoColor=ffffff)](https://goo.gl/maps/dQP7hmfbc8xXgzSQA)

 Hi there 👋, My name is <b>Sila </b>.
-I'm 24 years old and I have 2.5 years experience with <b>front-end (React-TS/ReactNative-TS )</b> developer and 1 year as <b>Web Designer</b>
+I'm 24 years old and I've 2.5 years experiences with <b>front-end (React-TS/ReactNative-TS )</b> developer and 1 year as <b>Web Designer</b>

-Currently, I work with new technologies and <b>developing web </b> and hybrid applications (Basic) also I always do open source tool or library on github and npm 🔭.
-I like set up <b>front-end architecture</b> like boilerplate and tooling on it such as Eslint/Pretty/StyleLint and unit test(some case) also love to use it with typescript to have complete static type and prevent coding error and take care about performance of web applications for better user experience fully SEO optimization (SSR NextJS) 🌱.
+Currently, I work with new technologies and <b>developing web </b> and hybrid applications (Basic) also I always do open-source tools or libraries on GitHub and npm 🔭.
+I like to set up <b>front-end architecture</b> like boilerplate and tooling on it such as Eslint/Pretty/StyleLint and unit test(some case) also love to use it with typescript to have a complete static type and prevent coding error and take care about the performance of web applications for better user experience fully SEO optimization (SSR NextJS) 🌱.

 ### Education 💻